 Who We Are

 Deborah Luscomb, although primarily known for her decades of ritual textile production, has a passion for bringing people together around difficult, but necessary conversations.
-In addition to facilitating the Halifax Death Café, she leads Death Matters workshops, and acts as an end-of-life concierge, assisting during the transition and postmortem experience.
+In addition to facilitating the Halifax Death Café, she leads Death Matters workshops, and acts as an End-of-Life Coach and Funeral Guide, assisting during the transition and postmortem experience.
 She brings extensive training in meditation, contemplation, deep listening and midwifery… and a fine sense of humour… to this inevitable adventure.

 Dawn Carson is a successful business owner, Death Doula, Community Deathcaring Educator, Funeral Coordinator, Advance Planning Consultant, Meditation Instructor, Non-Violent Communication Facilitator, Certified Yoga Instructor & a consultant on menopause transition .
 Combining a mix of pragmatic planning and compassionate communication, she provides education and tools to help make your end of life choices.
 Serving as host of Death Café & Final Curtain Films and as consultant for Death Matters, Dawn is dedicated to creating a culture of openness around living and dying well.
-Making a plan will help you feel confident completing your death plan, no matter where you are in the process right now.
+Making a plan will help you feel confident in communicating your vision for a good death, no matter where you are in the process right now.
 Ask yourself “What must I do to be at peace with myself so that I may live presently and die peacefully?”